SAP-archive/teched2021-DAT262/exercises/ex1/README.md

 # Exercise 1 - Prepare the Data

 In this exercise, we will load the data from an Amazon S3 bucket into a HANA table, do some data transformations and clean-up.
-Alternatively, you can also just import the [database export file export.gz](../data_and_script).
-This export file contains all the data you need for the subsequent exercises.
+This is optional.
+Alternatively, you can also just import the [database export file export.gz](../data_and_script) and **start with "Generate Geometries"**.
+Make sure to run the "CREATE PREDEFINED SPATIAL REFERENCE SYSTEM" statements before you import the data.
+The data file can be then loaded into your SAP HANA cloud system via the Database Explorer.
+Just right click the "Catalog" node in the tree on the left and choose "Import Database Objects".

-## Import the Raw Data<a name="subex1"></a>
+## Import the Raw Data (optional)<a name="subex1"></a>

 ```SQL
 -- Create a database schema